ChrisTracy/gate-opener/README.md

 sudo pip3 install docker-compose
 ```

 3. Add the current user to the docker group to avoid using sudo.
-You may need to lougout and back in after doing this.
+You must lougout and back in after doing this, otherwise you will need to sudo the rest of the commands!
 ```bash
 sudo usermod -aG docker ${USER}
 ```